dzeke/ColoradoRiverCoding/ModelMusings/README.md

 1. A Google account.
 [Create a Google account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp)
 1. Another participant (for synchronous, interactive modeling).
 A participant may role play one or more parties (e.g., Upper Basin and Mexico).
 1. ~ 1 to 2 hours.
 Go slow.
 If you run out of time, schedule another session.

-## Directions to Use
-1. Download the file **[PilotFlexAccounting-CombinedPowellMead.xlsx](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx)** to your computer.
-1. Move the Excel file to be a Google Sheet in a Google Drive folder associated with your Google Account.
-1. Invite the other players to join the Google Sheet.
-Copy + share the URL to the Sheet.
-Or in the upper right of the Google Sheet, click the **Share** button.
-Add emails, and set permissions so players can access the Google Sheet.
-1. In the Google Sheet, select the left-most worksheet *ReadMe-Directions*.
-Follow the further directions to start and complete the role play.
-1. Before start: duplicate the **Master** worksheet to save a blank version.
-Play in the **Master** worksheet.
-View the **Master-Plots** worksheet to compare entries to current operations (Law of River).

 ## Compare to Current Operations
 The **Master**, **8.1-Trade**, and **MillenniumRecover** worksheets come with companion **-LawOfRiver** and **-Plots** worksheets.
 Select the **-Plots** worksheets to compare flex accounting entries to current operations (Law of the River).
 Use the **Master** worksheet to compare your entries to current operations.